roma-glushko/hyx/docs/components/timeout.md

 ## Introduction

 Not all actions or requests complete immediately.
-Most of the actions takes a bit of time to finish and that time may depend on various variables like user input, current load, etc.
+Most of the actions take a bit of time to finish and that time may depend on various variables like user input, current load, etc.
 At the same time, we don't want to wait forever as any waiting takes resources, and we are limited in terms of resources.

-One way to go about this problem is to specify a timeout which is how much time you can wait in the worse case for the action to happen.
+One way to go about this problem is to specify a timeout which is how much time you can wait in the worst case for the action to happen.

 Some functionality comes with built-in timeouts.
 For example, if you are using a HTTP or RPC client, chances are there is timeout parameter in there: